ijnekenamay/HAGIWOs_Module/README.md

 - I won't go into the code here, you can find it on the HAGIWO website.

 ## 4chSampler
 - It was manufactured with jlcPCB and actually worked fine.
-However, there are a few problems such as unconnected GND and misplaced mounting holes.
+However, there are a few problems such as unconnected GND and misplaced pcb's mounting holes.
 - Since I used a momentary switch (tact switch) for the switch, I modified the HAGIWO code slightly.
 Please check the .ino file in my repository.
 ![4chSampler](https://github.com/ijnekenamay/HAGIWOs_Module/raw/master/4ch_Sampler/buildimage1.jpg)
 ![4chSampler](https://github.com/ijnekenamay/HAGIWOs_Module/raw/master/4ch_Sampler/buildimage2.jpg)